Impact and popularity of K-pop: South America

 Many idol groups have loyal fan bases in Latin America.
 Since 2009, about 260 fan clubs with a total of over 20,000 and 8,000 active members have been formed in Chile and Peru, respectively.

 In recent years, an increasing number of K-pop groups have performed in Latin America.

 In 2011, the United Cube Concert was held in São Paulo, shortly after the second round of the first K-Pop Cover Dance Festival was held in Brazil, with MBLAQ as judges.

 In March 2012, JYJ performed in Chile and Peru.
 When the group arrived at the Jorge Chávez International Airport in Peru for the JYJ World Tour Concert, they were escorted by airport security officials through a private exit due to safety reasons concerning the large number of fans (over 3,000).
-At the Explanada Sur del Estadio Monumental in Lima, some fans camped out for days in to see JYJ.
+At the Explanada Sur del Estadio Monumental in Lima, some fans camped out for days to see JYJ.
 In April, Caracol TV and Arirang TV jointly aired a K-pop reality show in Colombia.
 In September, Junsu became the first K-pop idol to perform solo in Brazil and Mexico, after the Wonder Girls in Monterrey in 2009.
 The concerts sold out well in advance.
 That year there were 70 K-pop fan clubs in Mexico, with at least 60,000 members altogether.

 In January 2014, Kim Hyung-jun performed in Peru, Chile, and Bolivia, becoming the first K-pop idol to perform in Bolivia.
 When he arrived in Peru, where the tour began, about 1,000 fans cheered for him, followed him wherever Kim Hyung-joon went, and they caused serious traffic jams.
 Fans were also seen pitching their tents outside the concert venue for days before the actual concert.

 In 2013, the boy group Super Junior performed in four South American countries ― Brazil, Argentina, Chile and Peru—as part of its Super Show 5 tour.
 Additionally, that same year on November 7, it had a show at Mexico City Arena, which attracted over 17,000 fans.
 Super Junior performed on April 27, 2018, at Mexico City Arena, a stage where various famous Latin American artists such as Ozuna, J Balvin, and Marco Antonio Solís also performed in 2018.
 NU'EST held concerts in Mexico, Brazil, Chile and Peru in 2014.
 In 2017, BTS visited Brazil and Chile where it performed as part of the Live Trilogy Episode III, the Wings Tour.
 On March 11–12, 2017, BTS held concerts in Santiago, Chile, and in São Paulo, Brazil, on March 19–20.
 As rookies, Dreamcatcher visited 4 cities in Brazil as part of their 2017 Fly High world tour, and later returned to Latin America in 2018, visiting Argentina, Chile, Peru, Colombia and Panama as part of their Welcome to the Dream World world tour.